Bounds for the distribution of the Frobenius traces associated to a generic abelian variety: Introduction

 One could also relate mod $\ell$ approach of estimating $\pi_A(x, t)$ to a sieve, such as the large sieve, and then use an improved version of the effective Chebotarev Density Theorem to execute the sieve application.
 This approach was elaborated on in \cite{Be16}, leading to the improved upper bounds (\ref{av-Bellaiche}), which hold for $g \geq 1$ and which assume both GRH and AHC.

 In the case $g = 1$ and $A$ has a trivial $\overline{\Q}$-endomorphism ring, the mod $\ell$ approach witnessed yet another refinement in \cite{MuMuWo18}.
-Therein, by assuming, in addition to GRH and AHC, a Pair Correlation Conjecture (denoted PCC, for short), Murty, Murty, and Wong improved the effective Chebotarev Density Theorem of \cite{MuMuSa88}.
+Therein, by assuming GRH, AHC, and PCC, Murty, Murty, and Wong improved the effective Chebotarev Density Theorem of \cite{MuMuSa88}.
 Then, they used this theorem directly in the mod $\ell$ approach to prove the upper bounds (\ref{ec-MuMuWo}), under GRH, AHC, and PCC.
 Via this strategy, in order to take advantage of the power of the PCC assumption, one cannot circumvent the assumption of AHC by working in an abelian extension of number fields.

 Our proof of Theorem \ref{main-thm1} generalizes the mod $\ell$ approach of \cite{MuMuSa88}, under GRH, to the case $g \geq 2$, overcoming prior obstacles faced in \cite{Be16} and \cite{CoDaSiSt17}.
-The main challenges were those of unraveling, for some sufficiently large prime $\ell$, a suitable distinguished pair of subfields of a finite Galois extension of $\Q$ having its Galois group isomorphic to an abelian and sufficiently large quotient of $\GSp_{2g}(\F_{\ell})$, and of finding a suitable conjugacy class in this group for which the effective version of the Chebotarev Density Theorem of \cite{MuMuSa88} could be applied successfully.
+The main challenge consists of unraveling, for some sufficiently large prime $\ell$, a suitable distinguished pair of subfields of a finite Galois extension of $\Q$ having its Galois group isomorphic to an abelian and sufficiently large subquotient of $\GSp_{2g}(\F_{\ell})$ (see (\ref{thm1-B/U}) and (\ref{thm1-B/U'}), and of finding a suitable conjugacy class in this group (see $ \widehat{ \cal{C}_{B}(\ell, t)}$ and $\widehat{\cal{C}'_{B}(\ell, t)}$ introduced in Section 5), for which the effective version of the Chebotarev Density Theorem of \cite{MuMuSa88} could be applied successfully.

 Our proof of Theorem \ref{main-thm2} generalizes the mod $\ell$ approach of \cite{MuMuWo18}, under GRH, AHC, and PCC, to the case $g \geq 2$, overcoming obstacles faced in \cite{CoDaSiSt17}.
 The main challenge was that of unraveling, for some sufficiently large prime $\ell$, a suitable conjugacy class in $\GSp_{2g}(\F_{\ell})$ for which the effective version of the Chebotarev Density Theorem of \cite{MuMuWo18} could be applied successfully.